francetv/mem/README.md

 Reminder
 --------------

-Update the package.json main file when all the packages that require this one will be in CommonJS too "main": "mem.min.js" -> "main": "./src/mem.js"
+Update the package.json main file when all the packages that require this one will be in CommonJS too. ("main": "mem.min.js" -> "main": "./src/mem.js").

+The build command won't be mandatory too after that all libraries requiring this one require it as a commonJS module.

 Installation
 --------------